ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to add a new employee with the employee's details.
 1. EmployeeManager adds the employee.
 1. EmployeeManager shows an updated list of employees.

-</br>Use case ends.
+Use case ends.

 **Extensions**

 * 1a.
 EmployeeManager detects that not all required information is entered.
   * 1a1.
 EmployeeManager shows an error message.

     Use case ends.

 * 1b.
 EmployeeManager detects invalid information.
   * 1b1.
 EmployeeManager shows an error message.

     Use case ends.

 * 1c.
 EmployeeManager detects a duplicate employee.
   * 1c1.
 EmployeeManager shows an error message.

     Use case ends.

 **Use case: UC3 - Delete an employee**